-2.4.4.3 Before significant reduction in rudder stock diameter are granted due to the application of steel with specified minimum yield stress exceeding 235 MPa, PRS may require to estimate the rudder stock deformations.
-Large deformations of the rudder stock shall be avoided in order to avoid excessive edge pressures in way of bearings.
+2.4.4.3 Before significant reduction in rudder stock diameter are granted due to the application of steel with specified minimum yield stress exceeding 235 MPa, PRS may require to estimate the

 2.4.4.4 The transition of rudder stock diameter from d_t to d_c value shall not be abrupt.
 Where the transition is made stepped, the steps shall be provided with fillets having as large as practicable radius.
 The transition of the rudder stock into the flange shall be made with a fillet radius not less than 0.12 times the stock diameter in way of flange.